hazyView/immich-sealed/README.md

 - [Sealed Secrets Documentation](https://sealed-secrets.netlify.app/)
 - [ArgoCD Documentation](https://argo-cd.readthedocs.io/)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with different environments
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.